snowbrdking26/Tropical_Air_Traffic_Game/README.md

 Play the game here: https://snowbrdking26.github.io/Tropical_Air_Traffic_Game/

 This game is an airplane themed dodger game.

-The game has HTML, CSS, JavaScript, and jQuery to create game logic, create game pieces, keep score, stay inside the game boundaries, along with a win and lose scenarios.
+It is built with HTML, CSS, JavaScript, and jQuery to create game logic, create game pieces, keep score, stay inside the game boundaries, defines a win and lose scenario.

 The approach was to increase difficulty as the game progresses starting with 2 obstacles and increasing to 8 computer controlled obstacles which the human player must avoid while collecting 50 cloud points to win the game.